 - Analyze results and evaluate ESL program performance

-In some cases, COMPASS/ESL scores indicate skill deficiencies that require further investigation right away.
-As has always been the case, such students can take the COMPASS/ESL diagnostic assessments, which help educators and students zero in on specific skills that need more work.
+In some cases, ACT Compass/ESL scores indicate skill deficiencies that require further investigation right away.
+These students can take the ACT Compass/ESL diagnostic assessments which help educators and students zero in on specific skills that need more work.
 A student with a low general reading score, for example, might then take the reading diagnostic test to recognize a weakness in inferring the meanings of words.
 Then the report can direct the student to specific resources on campus to build that skill.